Skip to contents

 library(pipenostics)

-# Then maximum possible normative neat loss according (Minenergo-325) for
+# Then maximum possible normative neat loss according (Minenergo-325) is

 loss_max <- c(218, 1040) # [kcal/m/h]